georger420/githubtraining/Atari-XY4150/readme.md

 where N is the order of curve, and must be divisible by 2.
 Due to step of plotter – 0.1 mm is H0 = 1024 in program to receive enough large drawing.

-Hilbetrt’s curves 1., 2. and 3. order:
+Hilbert’s curves 1., 2. and 3. order:

 ![](hilbxy2.gif)